- Use Cases

 If you face any problems, feel free to contact us via the forum or email.

 KNIME Image Processing 1.0.3 released.
 We fixed several bugs and added new features to existing nodes.
 For instance we moved the functionality of the Image Group By Node to the standard GroupBy Node of KNIME.
 We also fixed several bugs in the VTK integration, the ImageJ integrations and the OMERO integration.

 Remark: If you want to use KNIME Image Processing 1.0.3, you have to update to KNIME 2.7.

 KNIME Image Processing 1.0.2 released.
 Several bugs were fixed and a new caching system for images and labelings was introduced.

 KNIME Image Processing 1.0.1 released.
 Several bugs were fixed and especially some major memory leaks were closed!

 Release of a first mature version of the KNIME Image Processing Extension 1.0.0.
 Within releases of this major version number (i.e. 1.*.*) we try hard to be backwards compatible whenever possible, e.g. such that all workflows created once (with a 1.*.* release) can be restored with the newest plugin version.

-If you have suggestions, problems, etc. don't hesitate to contact us!
+If you have suggestions, problems, etc. don't hesitate to write in the our forum or contact us!
 We are glad to help you.